SAP-archive/docs/concepts/nlp_lexic/language.md

     </tbody>
 </table>

 To enable users to speak different languages with your bot, add the desired languages for each intent on the **Train** tab and create expressions in those languages.
-(For advanced level languages, remember that Recast.AI suggests additional expressions for each expression you add, so you can add expressions quickly and easily to an intent.)
+(For advanced level languages, remember that SAP Conversational AI suggests additional expressions for each expression you add, so you can add expressions quickly and easily to an intent.)

-Recast.AI automatically detects the input language.
+SAP Conversational AI automatically detects the input language.
 For advanced and standard level languages, this lets you adapt your answers.

 After the language has been detected, the following rules apply:
 * If you have expressions in that language, it is used for processing.
 * If you don't have any expressions in that language, your default bot language is used for processing.

 ## Tips
-* If you use a single language, pass your language as a request parameter to avoid the language detection step when you want to [analyze text](https://recast.ai/docs/api-reference/#request-text) or [use the Bot Builder API](https://recast.ai/docs/api-reference/#dialog-endpoints).
+* If you use a single language, pass your language as a request parameter to avoid the language detection step when you want to [analyze text](https://cdn.cai.tools.sap/docs/api-reference/#request-text) or [use the Bot Builder API](https://cdn.cai.tools.sap/docs/api-reference/#dialog-endpoints).
 * Consider using a translation service when you start constructing an intent in a new language.
 It'll make the operation faster.
 * Don’t forget to set up all your intents in the new language.